 Benya Krik

-Benya and his gang evolve in the underground Jewish world of Odessa... until they are incorporated into a revolutionary regiment.
+Benya and his gang roam the underworld of Odessa... until they are incorporated into a revolutionary regiment.

 In the presence of Natacha Laurent, film historian, general delegate of the Cinémathèque de Toulouse.